eskevv/TILE-Gleam/README.md

 1) load the map
 2) load the images
 3) load the tiles
-4) append data as needed to your custom tile list
+4) append data as needed to your custom tiles list
 ```
 import tgl